-The Board of Trustees has considered the need for a specific internal audit function and appointed CWR Chartered Accountants as internal reviewer for the academic year 2019/20.
-The newly revised FRC Ethical Standard for auditors will require the academy to review this function for 2020/21 and for a new appointment to be made.
+The Board of Trustees has considered the need for a specific internal scrutiny function and appointed Strictly Education as internal reviewer for the academic year 2020/21.
+The focus for 2020/21 has been on risk attached to data protection/emergency planning / cyber and network security and the mitigation of any financial risks attached to these critical areas.